St Augustine – Amelia Island Bike Tour

 Flight arrangements should be made in and out of Jacksonville International Airport.
-Airport pick up time on your arrival date of December 4, December 11, February 19 or March 14 is 2PM.
+Airport pick up time on your arrival date of November 13 (2022) or February 20 or 27 (2023) is 2PM.
 Drop off time is at 6PM on the final tour date.
 A shuttle ride will be offered for those who left their cars at our starting hotel in the Jacksonville Beach area.

 All breakfasts.
 All dinners.
 Picnic lunches on riding days.
 Cocktail social hours on the 1st evening of each tour.

 - Night 1: One Ocean Resort & Spa – Atlantic Beach

 - Nights 2 & 3: Hampton Inn – Historic Fernandina Beach